Alcarràs (film): Release

 The film was screened in the official competition of the 72nd Berlinale on 15 February 2022.
 The film was also screened at the Málaga Festival on 19 March 2022.
 Initially announced to run as part of the festival's official competition, the festival and the film's producers agreed to screen the film out of competition instead.

 Co-distributed by Avalon DA and Elastica Films in Spain, the film was theatrically released on 29 April 2022.
 Starting with a distribution to 169 theatres, the film was the most watched debut film in its opening weekend, and second film overall (first in Catalonia) after The Northman.
-Distributed by Wonder Pictures, it opened in Italian theatres on 26 May 2022.
+Distributed by I Wonder Pictures, it opened in Italian theatres on 26 May 2022.
 The film was selected for the 60th New York Film Festival's main slate.
 By August 2022, the film had grossed around €2.2 million at the Spanish box office.
 In December of that year, it was invited to the 28th Kolkata International Film Festival and was screened there on 17 December 2022.